-Julian Assange indicted on 17 new counts of violating US espionage act
+Julian Assange indicted on 17 new counts of violating US espionage Act

 Julian Assange in a prison van, as he leaves Southwark Crown Court in London earlier this month.
 File photograph: Neil Hall/EPA

-Julian Assange, the Wikileaks leader, has been indicted on 17 new counts of violating the US’s espionage act for his role in publishing classified military and diplomatic documents in 2010, the US justice department announced on Thursday, in a novel case that raises profound issues around the first amendment of the country's constitution.
+Julian Assange, the WikiLeaks leader, has been indicted on 17 new counts of violating the US’s espionage act for his role in publishing classified military and diplomatic documents in 2010, the US justice department announced on Thursday in a novel case that raises profound issues around the country’s first amendment of their constitution.

 The new charges were part of a superseding indictment obtained by the Trump administration that significantly expanded the legal case against Mr Assange, who is already fighting extradition proceedings in London based on an earlier hacking-related count brought by federal prosecutors in northern Virginia.